 - Complete an Honors Thesis or other capstone requirement for graduation with Honors Research Distinction

 - Participate in the weekend-long Eminence First Year Retreat held in Hocking Hills, Ohio

 - Contribute to and be involved with Eminence Program initiatives through regular attendance and/or participation in Eminence leadership opportunities.

-The 2018 Eminence application will be available in November.
+The 2018 Eminence application is available here.